 What is essential tremor?
-Essential tremor (ET) is a neurological condition that causes a rhythmic trembling of the hands, head, voice, legs or trunk.
+Essential tremor (ET) is a neurological condition that most commonly causes a rhythmic trembling of the hands while performing a task such as eating, writing, dressing, drinking or when holding a posture such as with the arms outstretched in front of the body.
+The tremor can also affect the head, voice, legs and trunk.
 Some people even feel an internal shake.
 ET is often confused with Parkinson’s disease although it’s eight times more common, affecting an estimated 10 million Americans and millions more worldwide.
 It was once known as familial tremor, benign tremor or hereditary tremor.
 Essential tremor is more than just a tremor.
 It is a life-changing condition.
 Because of stereotypes and a lack of awareness, many people with ET never seek medical care.

 Free Downloads and Articles

 Download and print documents about essential tremor for reference.
 Read helpful articles to learn more about the condition.
 All materials are reviewed by a member of the IETF’s Medical Advisory Board.

 The IETF is happy to provide educational information to all who request it, at no charge.
 Learn more about this neurological condition including common medications, coping skills, surgical options, and more.

 Although the average age of onset is mid-to-late 40s, children, even infants, can be affected by essential tremor.
 Adults with ET have maturity and experience on their side, but children can often become overwhelmed by their tremor and the frustrations it causes.
 It is up to parents and other caring adults to help guide children through appropriate coping mechanisms and facilitate a healthy, positive self-esteem.

 Find past editions of Tremor Talk, the IETF’s donor magazine, and Tremor Gram, our free monthly e-newsletter.